adotterer/practice-for-week-08-fetch-from-server/README.md

 ## Background and Context

 You will be making fetch requests already integrated with your HTML page.
 After you start the server with `npm start` begin writing functions.
-Clicking the labeled buttons on the homepage should redirect to the matching endpoint.
-Make all changes to `your-code.js`-- No need to restart your server this time!
+Clicking the labeled buttons on the homepage should redirect you to the matching endpoint.
+Make all changes in `your-code.js`.
+No need to restart the server on this project, however, do you will need to refresh the browser to get the updated copy of your JavaScript file from the server.
+After you save in VS Code, always refresh the browser to see any changes.

 As review, the two parameters you need to use fetch correctly are outlined below: